 The Constitution of the SBA, available by request of the SBA or Student Affairs Office, provides for a Board of Directors composed of an Executive Board, Class Representatives, and Committee Directors.
 The Executive Board is composed of a President, Day Vice President, Evening Vice President, SCALE Vice President, Treasurer, Secretary, and Representative to the American Bar Association (ABA)/Law Student Division.
-The Executive Board, Class Representatives and Committee Directors.
+The Executive Board, Class Representatives and Committee Directors complete the SBA Board of Directors.